rapidsai/cudf/docs/cudf/source/user_guide/pandas-2.0-breaking-changes.md

 ### Change in bitwise operation results

-Bitwise operations between two unequally indexed objects will now not result in boolean results.
+Bitwise operations between two objects with different indexes will now not result in boolean results.

 Old behavior: